Ocansey Mandela

 Ocansey Mandela Amamoo (born 2 February 1990) is a Burkinabé international footballer who plays for Horoya AC, as a striker.

 Career

-Mandela has playedclub football for ASFA Yennenga, CS Sfaxien, Séwé Sport and Horoya AC.
+Mandela has played club football for ASFA Yennenga, CS Sfaxien, Séwé Sport and Horoya AC.
 While with Séwé Sport he was selected for the 2012 Ligue 1 Team of the Year.

 He made his international debut for Burkina Faso in 2010.